GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git remote add \<remote name\> \<remote URL\>** - the shorter \<remote name\> can now be used to refer to the remote instead of the URL, in for example push and pull commands.

-## Changing the URI of a remote repository
+## Changing the URL of a remote repository

 * **git remote set-url origin \<remote URL\>** - replace any current URL with the specified one for the specified remote (origin in this case)